-- 1. Turn off pump(s).

-- Clean Flue (Refer to the "Flue" section of the HeatmorTM Operations and Maintenance Manual.)

-a) Remove Flue Cover(s)

-b) Using the flue scraper provided with the HEATMORTM furnace, push the dust to the front of the flue and let it fall down into the firebox.
+- 1. Turn off pump(s). - 2.
+Clean Flue (Refer to the "Flue" section of the HeatmorTM Operations and Maintenance Manual.) - a) Remove the one-half inch nuts holding the flue cover and remove the cover. - b) Using the flue scraper provided with the HEATMORTM furnace, push the dust to the front of the flue and let it fall down into the firebox.
 Remove this dust as you would ashes.
-If a lot of dust is dropped down, be certain that the air slot of the front air box is not covered.
-If there is a two pass flue, clean the top flue through the flue access ports.

-c) Re-attach the flue cover plate(s), making sure to tighten the nuts to make an airtight seal.

-3. Clean ashes out of Firebox.
-(Refer to the "Ashes" section of the HeatmorTM Operations and Maintenance Manual.)

-a) Thoroughly pull ashes from sides and corners of Firebox.
-Rake ashes in Firebox down into the grates.

-4. Auger ashes out of Ash Pan.
-(Refer to the "Ashes" section of the HeatmorTM Operations and Maintenance Manual.)

-5. Place cap on Chimney.
-There is no specific product sold for this use, but a five gallon bucket or something similar will cover the chimney keeping unwanted moisture and visitors away.

-6. Properly clean and oil Fan(s).
-(Refer to the "Air Supply" section of the HeatmorTM Operations and Maintenance Manual.)

-1) Turn off the main power supply to the furnace.

-2) Loosen and remove the two thumb nuts securing the

-blower / flipper assembly to the large air tube, and remove the blower / flipper assembly.

-3) Lubricate the blower motor every six months with 10 to 20 drops of SAE 10W or 20W non-detergent oil (ML Type) or with electric motor oil in the appropriate oil holes.
-The oil holes are on the bottom of the blower.

-4) With a small brush, scrape any dust or residue that has accumulated on the fins of the blower.

-5) With a scraper or brush, remove any residue built up on the flipper assembly.

-6) Ensure the flipper is resting completely on its seat.
-If it is not resting completely, perhaps there is dust or soot built up on the flipper, or some other obstruction not allowing it to close tightly.

-7) Replace firebox door elbows every other season.
-If you did not change your firedoor elbows last year, it is strongly suggested to change them following the steps on page 40.8) Securely fasten the blower / flipper assembly back to the large air tube ensuring there are no air leaks.

-7. Check PH level of your system water.
-Your PH level should be between 8 - 10.
+If a lot of dust is dropped down, be certain that the air slot of the front air box is not covered. - c) Re-attach the flue cover plate, making sure to tighten the nuts to make an airtight seal - 3.
+Clean ashes out of Firebox.
+(Refer to the "Ashes" section of the HeatmorTM Operations and Maintenance Manual.) - a) Thoroughly pull ashes from sides and corners of Firebox.
+Rake ashes in Firebox down into the grates. - 4.
+Auger ashes out of Ash Pan.
+(Refer to the "Ashes" section of the HeatmorTM Operations and Maintenance Manual.) - Place cap on Chimney.
+There is no specific product sold for this use, but a five gallon bucket or something similar will cover the chimney keeping unwanted moisture and visitors away. - 6.
+Properly clean Fan(s).
+(Refer to the "Air Supply" section of the HeatmorTM Operations and Maintenance Manual.) - 1) Turn off the main power supply to the furnace. - 2) Loosen and remove the two thumb nuts securing the blower / flipper assembly to the large air tube, and remove the blower / flipper assembly. - 3) With a small brush, scrape any dust or residue that has accumulated on the fins of the blower. - 4) With a scraper or brush, remove any residue built up on the flipper assembly. - 5) Ensure the flipper is resting completely on its seat.
+If it is not resting completely, perhaps there is dust or soot built up on the flipper, or some other obstruction not allowing it to close tightly. - 6) Replace firebox door elbows every other season.
+If you did not change your firedoor elbows last year, it is strongly suggested to change them following the steps on page 43. - 7) Securely fasten the blower / flipper assembly back to the large air tube ensuring there are no air leaks - 7.
+Check PH level of your system water.
+Your PH level should be between 8 10.
 (Refer to the "Water" section in the HeatmorTM Operations and Maintenance Manual.)